Para-Lang/para-compiler/docs/source/lang_ref/expressions/index.rst

     Logical Expression <logical_expression>
     Relational Expression <relational_expression>

-Expressions inside the Para-C language, which make up the core functionality beside `statements <./statements/index.html>`_, as they allow for evaluation of a certain term and modifying it based on
+Expressions inside the Para language, which make up the core functionality beside `statements <./statements/index.html>`_, as they allow for evaluation of a certain term and modifying it based on
 `certain conditions <./relational_expression.html>`_.